andrei-1111/lod_api_docs/error_handling.rst

 ==============

-The onDemand API is RESTful and uses standard HTTP response codes to indicate success and various failure states.
+The Lionbridge Content API is RESTful and uses standard HTTP response codes to indicate success and various failure states.
 Common HTTP status codes used by the API are: